matrix-org/matrix-spec-proposals/specification/identity_service_api.rst

 Format of a validation token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The format of the validation token is left up to the identity service: it
+The format of the validation token is left up to the identity server: it
 should choose one appropriate to the 3PID type.
 (For example, it would be
 inappropriate to expect a user to copy a long passphrase including punctuation
 from an SMS message into a client.)

-Whatever format the identity service uses, the validation token must consist of
+Whatever format the identity server uses, the validation token must consist of
 at most 255 Unicode codepoints.
 Clients must pass the token through without
 modification.